 Montpellier Environmental Research Observatory (OREME)

-OREME observes changes in the Earth, Water, Biodiversity, and the Universe.
+OREME monitors changes in the Earth, water, biodiversity, and the universe.
 It collects, certifies, and provides reliable long-term environmental data.
-It supports scientists and decision-makers in analyzing this data, promotes its reuse, and disseminates it widely through scientific mediation and awareness-raising activities.
+It supports scientists and decision-makers in analyzing this data, promotes its reuse, and disseminates it widely through science outreach and public awareness initiatives.

-Understanding the changes in the world around us helps us adapt to them better.
+Understanding the changes taking place in the world around us helps us adapt to them more effectively.

 Director: Agnès Lèbre (astronomer)